TheTraveller95/Quotes-Library/README.md

 given some specific tasks in order to test each one of the critical features of the project.
 The main complain was that after having edited a quote, the website brought the user to the home page instead of to the previous quotes page
 The issues have been solved succesfully.
+As well, some unit tests have been implemented to assure the correct application functionality.

 ## Deployment